D-Chase-H/mail_merge_scheduler/readme.rst

 Credits
 =======

-This library was created by `Dustin Chase Harmon`.
-I go by Chase.
+This library was created by GitHub User, D-Chase-H.

     * My LinkedIn: www.linkedin.com/in/dustinchaseharmon